Digital Innovation Summit

 In 2018, Adrienne was recognized by the Ottawa-based Public Policy Forum with the Frank McKenna Award for Public Policy, presented to distinguished Atlantic Canadians who have built bridges between sectors, contributed to public policy, and shown exceptional leadership.
 UNB’s Faculty of Business Administration has awarded her the Certificate of Achievement.

 This invigorating event is made possible by our sponsors.
-Please note that invitations are non-transferable.
+Note: Invitations are non-transferable.

 See the highlights from our 2023 event.